Necessity of ExifTool

 Converting the Tags – A Partial Solution

-Thanks to Jose Oliver-Didier’s article “Converting and Exporting Windows Photo Gallery People Tags” and Phil Harvey’s ExifTool, a part of the solution was quickly discovered.
+Thanks to Jose Oliver-Didier’s article on his blog “Converting and Exporting Windows Photo Gallery People Tags” and Phil Harvey’s ExifTool, a part of the solution was quickly discovered.
 The instructions provided look at the Region Info MP tags and generate new Region Info tags that follow the Metadata Working Group (MWG) standards.
 This new tag is recognized by Lightroom Classic, so all those photos don’t need to be retagged.

 However, there is a catch.